 Out West, the original boutique players have been joined by upstarts and regionals.
 Colorado has world ranked hospitality options abound being a winter and summer playground (think Vail, Aspen and Telluride).
 Travelers easily can and should be choosy.
 In Denver, Hotel Teatro has been renovated to compete with the experience found across at the Four Seasons.
 A block away is The Curtis (Hilton’s answer to Denver boutique).
 Yet the missing link is a stable of excellence in foods beyond a burger and a beer and what has been selected for the walls and halls.

 Come this June, Denver’s museums and library will have their own neighborhood destination, The Art, a hotel.
 Located in Denver’s Golden Triangle, just south of the Central Business District, visitors will be surrounded by transformative local, national and international fine art and architecture.
 The distinguishing character of the neighborhood was set in place with French and Italian influenced residential buildings contrasted by typical Denver structures and the Denver Public Library by Michael Graves.
-The neighborhood earned a full fledge world destination badge with the completion of the the Denver Art Museum by Daniel Liebiskind, the Clyford Still Museum designed by Brad Cloepfil at Allied Works Architecture and The Colorado History Museum by Tryba Architects.
-While Denver’s “Modern and Minimalism” is all the rage, the addition of the new hotel will be able to pair international standards with a healthy dose of Denver’s new found love for fine art, architecture and culture.
+The neighborhood earned a full-fledged world destination badge with the completion of the Denver Art Museum by Daniel Libeskind, the Clyfford Still Museum designed by Brad Cloepfil at Allied Works Architecture and The Colorado History Museum by Tryba Architects.
+While Denver’s “Modern and Minimalism” is all the rage, the addition of the new hotel will be able to pair international standards with a healthy dose of Denver’s new found love for fine art, architecture, and culture.